-Coming to Orcas Island every step is worth taking.
-The beauty in the land and people ever-changing through the seasons.
-Every step has a story, no need to rush any faster than a walk.
-Experience Orcas island deeply through a guided tour across the “horseshoe” of Orcas island.
+Every step on Orcas Island is worth taking, the beauty in the land and people ever-changing through the seasons.
+Since every step you take is a line in your story, no need to rush any faster than your feet can carry you.
+Deeply experience the “horsehoe” of Orcas island with a guided walking tour.

 Bring a solemate!
 Here on Orcas, everyday is a good day for a walk!